1. Watch a sunset at beautiful Fred Howard Park

 Biking enthusiasts must check out the Pinellas Trail, a Rail-Trail Hall of Fame recipient, offering 30+ miles of paved trails through several Gulf coast communities in the Tampa Bay area.
 The trail is flat, well-marked, and not overly crowded.

-The section which travels through Northern Pinellas county (Dunedin, Palm Harbor, and Tarpon Springs) is by far the more scenic and relaxing of the trail with the advantage of mostly tree-lined streets and less congestion.
+The section which travels through Northern Pinellas county (Dunedin, Palm Harbor, and Tarpon Springs) is by far the more scenic and relaxing portion of the trail.
+Highlights include a mostly tree-lined course, little congestion, and easy access to downtown Dunedin and Tarpon Springs.

 6. Relax and enjoy the views at Honeymoon Island State Park